Cosmos-0118/TidyMac/README.md

 - Keep destructive changes behind user confirmation and progress overlays.
 - Prefer async work off the main actor for scans; surface progress via view models.
-- Add tests in `MacCleanerTests` for new services and `MacCleanerUITests` for UI flows.
+- Add tests in `TidyMacTests` for new services and `TidyMacUITests` for UI flows.